There were two proposals, Chelsea, give us yours!

 Tell us about wedding planning; how is it coming along so far?

 C & S: So far, so good.
 We have booked our venue and our photographer for our spooky, chic Halloween wedding in 2021.

 Choosing our photographer was easy peasy.
 Shelbey has known Ann for a couple of years now and has seen her photography evolve.
 Ann is so talented that we picked her before we even picked a venue!

 As for other vendors, we’ve been perusing Instagram and Pinterest mostly to find the right fit for us.

 Our wedding will be in Manor, TX, at The Grand Lady on Halloween of 2021.

 C: I hope that our wedding goes smoothly.
 I hope everyone has fun.
 I hope I don’t cry a lot, but I hope I look good doing it if I do cry.

 S: I hope that we are surrounded by people that love and support us and that our love shines bright.
 I hope that I don’t let the fact that my parents aren’t apart of my wedding ruin mine and Chelsea’s day.

-It sounds incredible, so far!
+It sounds incredible so far!
 Is there anything else you’d like to share?

 S: As most people know, being gay is not easy.
-It has definitely been tough to see my parents struggle with accepting me, as though this one little part of my life defines me and totally alters who I am.
+It has been tough to see my parents struggle with accepting me, as though this one little part of my life defines me and totally alters who I am.
 It doesn’t.
 I am the same me that they raised.
-I know others’ in our community have it way tougher, but it gets better; it gets easier.
+I know others’ in our community have it way more challenging, but it gets better; it gets easier.
 You just need to build an army of supportive people around you.